 We talk plenty about landing pages, but your website is a vital resource too.

-Regardless of your health and fitness focus, you should have a blog on your site and keep it full how-tos, FAQs, reviews of fitness products, Q and As, and any other tidbits that will provide people a resource to help them on their quest.
+Regardless of your health and fitness focus, you should have a blog on your site and keep it full how-tos, FAQs, interactive quizzes, reviews of fitness products, Q and As, and any other tidbits that will provide people a resource to help them on their quest.

 If you’re the owner of a gym, this is probably obvious, since you probably already offer memberships.
 However, if you are trying to reach a new segment of prospects or you want to recapture some that got away, offer up a membership special for this group.